northwoodrobotics/Swerve-Torture-Test-Board/README.md

 ﻿# Swerve-Torture-Test-Board
-This Swerve Code is 3707 Based, and is simply for module resliencly testing
+This Swerve Code is 3707 Based, and is simply for module durabilty